dmauser/PrivateLink/DNS-Integration-P2S/readme.md

 **Validation**

-Same validation can be done using solution one by using:
+Same validation can be done by using as shown in Solution 1:

 **Resolve-DnsName -Name *["Blob storage account FQDN name"]* -DnsOnly**